FILM

 Set Decorator - Melissa Levander

-The character motel room drew on 1960s/70s influences with touches of quirky safari-lodge décor, making it a richly textured, personality-driven set.
+The character motel room drew on 1960s/70s influences with touches of quirky safari-lodge décor, creating a richly textured, personality-driven space.

 ME TIME